IEEPA tariffs were ruled

 Navigating CBP processes requires precise HTS codes, entry numbers, and clean documentation.
 Our team handles this every day so you don't have to learn a new system.

 We've recovered duties going back years for our clients through drawback and other CBP programs.
-We're ready to apply that same expertise to IEEPA refunds as soon as the process is formalized.
+We're applying that same expertise to IEEPA refunds as the process formalizes.

 Zero upfront cost.
 We only get paid when you do.
 Our incentives are completely aligned with maximizing your recovery.